The kids are climbing the walls, and me, so I came up with a few ways to do treasure hunts at home and around the neighborhood.

 Neighborhood Word Hunt!

-We see lots of kids on bikes steering clear of each other in our neighborhood.
-Aside from a wave from 6-feet away, the twins wanted to somehow play with neighborhood kids.
 We created a neighborhood treasure hunt!
 We came up with a word and wrote the letters on light poles along one main street in the neighborhood.
-We taped a paper sign up on all the mailboxes with instructions.
+We taped a paper sign-up on all the mailboxes with instructions.
 Like this:

 Did you know there’s a secret word somewhere in the neighborhood?